The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Flautas

-Another Mexican favorite, they are made of flour tortilla filled with a choice of ingredients (it can be beef, chicken or cheese) then rolled and deep fried until crispy.
+Another Mexican favorite, they are made of a flour tortilla filled with a choice of ingredients (it can be beef, chicken, or cheese), then rolled and deep fried until crispy.
 They are served with lettuce and more cheese.

 Mole